breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 * [Visual lambda calculus](http://bntr.planet.ee/lambda/work/visual_lambda.pdf)
 * [To Dissect a Mockingbird: A Graphical Notation for the Lambda Calculus](http://dkeenan.com/Lambda/)

 As Tae Danae Bradley [vividly portrays](https://www.math3ma.com/blog/matrices-probability-graphs) in her writing, we can think of a matrix as not just a two-dimensional array, but a *function on a vector space*.
-This perspective has a nice visual representation using a bipartite graph:
+This perspective can be depicted using a bipartite graph:

 <center>
 <a href="https://www.math3ma.com/blog/matrices-probability-graphs"><img align="center" width="75%" src="https://uploads-ssl.webflow.com/5b1d427ae0c922e912eda447/5c7ed4bcea0c9faeafe61466_pic1.jpg"/></a>